aboovv1976/oci-fss-scheduler/README.md

 The scheduler can be used in three ways.

-1. As a stand alone script - fss-scheduler.py.
+**Option 1.** As a stand alone script - fss-scheduler.py.
 This can be placed in cron job to run every one hour.
 The script will create and delete (expire) snapshots as defined in scheduler.cfg file or using FSS_CKPT_SHCEDULER_CFG= environment variable.

-2. This includes a Dockerfile that can be used to build a docker image.
+** Option 2.** This includes a Dockerfile that can be used to build a docker image.
 This is based on alpine Linux and includes all the required modules including oci api.
 Run the docker image every hour.

-3. Run in K8s cluster with the above docker image  as cron job
+** Option 3.** Run in K8s cluster with the above docker image  as cron job

-### Standalone script
+### Option 1: Standalone script

 In its simplest form, just copy the fss-scheduler.py, oci_api.py and schedule.cfg and then modify the schedule.cfg with FS ocid and schedule details.
 Run fss-scheduler.py (one time use)